HandsomeBrotherShuaiLi/ThaiAddressParser/README.md

 # ThaiAddressParser
 ![](https://img.shields.io/badge/language-python3-green.svg) ![](https://img.shields.io/badge/author-Shuai_Li-black.svg) ![](https://img.shields.io/badge/building-pass-yellow.svg) ![](https://img.shields.io/badge/license-MIT-pink.svg) ![](https://img.shields.io/badge/version-0.0.1-red.svg)
 `ThaiAddressParser` is a fast and unlimited python library which can deliver the structured Thailand address from the original free Thai sentence.
-Meanwhile, it can extract the province, district, sub district from the original address sentence and translate them to English words.
+Meanwhile, it can extract the province, district, sub district from the original address sentence.
 It is compatible with Python 3.
 This unique algorithm is developed by [the author](https://github.com/HandsomeBrotherShuaiLi)
 ## Feature